google/WebFundamentals/src/content/en/updates/posts/2015/10/chrome-47-webrtc.markdown

 addition to the audio input and video input devices that `MediaStreamTrack.getSources()` already provides.
 You can find out more about how to use it in [this update](https://developers.google.com/web/updates/2015/10/media-devices).

-On Windows there has been a [known issue](http://crbug.com/525443) with communications device support.
+### Device support on Windows

 Default communications device support on Windows has now been added.
 This means that when enumerating audio devices on Windows, there will be an additional entry for the communications device whose ID will be 'communications'.

 Device IDs for the default audio device (and communications on Windows) will no longer be hashed ([Issue 535980](http://crbug.com/535980)).
 Instead, two